Hailey-moon/SongForHue/README.md

 ## 4. Running Flask Web App
 `export FLASK_APP=home && export FLASK_DEBUG=True && flask run`
 If everything goes well, you should have a localhost running with a message like "* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)," where you can view your current project.

+Right now, this web app takes a text input and returns the corresponding "mood" color by changing the background color.
+My vision is to have the user connect their Spotify, and the background changes as the song plays based on the current lyric.
+Hiatus for now!